julelang/manual/src/std/jule-ast.md

 	Scope: &ScopeTree

 	// Holds expression.
-	// Expressions holds *Type if If type matching.
+	// Expressions holds *Type if case is for type matching.
 	X: []&Expr

+	// Expression might be &Var or &Assign if case is for select statement.
+	//	- `&Var` represents: x := <-chan
+	//	- `&Assign` represents: x = <-x
+	Stmt:      StmtData
+	StmtToken: &token::Token
 }
 ```
 Case of match\-case\.